-When visiting the larger cities, there are more opportunities to take public transportation and/or ride-hailing options.
+When visiting larger cities, there are more opportunities to take public transportation and/or ride-hailing options.

 Check out our guide on how to travel around Vietnam for more information.

-This app provides accurate information on the bus routes, timeline, and bus station location.
+This app provides accurate information on bus routes, time of arrival, and bus station locations.
 You can input a starting and ending location and a suggested bus route shows up.

-Tip: The front of the buses have a route number.
+Tip: The front of the buses has a route number.
 If you see your bus arriving at the bus stop, wave your hand to signal the driver.
 Otherwise, the bus will not stop.

 The app is easy to use as you input your starting and ending location and it lists the cost.
 No bargaining is necessary!

 Plus, you can input your credit card information so it can be a cashless transaction.
 If you do decide to use cash, it’s recommended to have the exact change.

 You can track your driver’s location and the driving route on the app.